-- Ockenden maternity review (2020).
-Ockenden Report.
-Emerging findings and recommendations from the independent review of maternity services at the Shrewsbury and Telford Hospital NHS Trust - Ockenden maternity review Ockenden report - Report of the Mid Staffordshire NHS Foundation Trust Public Inquiry (2013).
+- This reference should now read Final report of the Okenden review (2022) Findings, conclusions and essential actions from the independant review of maternity services at the Shrewsbury and Telford Hospital NHS Trust Ockenden maternity review - Ockenden report - Report of the Mid Staffordshire NHS Foundation Trust Public Inquiry (2013).
 Francis Report UK Government publication - The mid Staffordshire NHS foundation trust public inquiry - 3.
 Francis R. (2015).
-Freedom to speak up review.
-Freedom to speak up review - 4.
-NHS Improvement NHS England (2016).
-Freedom to speak up: raising concerns (whistleblowing) policy for the NHS NHS England - Freedom to speak up policy - Independent National Whistleblowing Officer (2021).
+Freedom to speak up review Freedom to speak up review - NHS Improvement NHS England (2016).
+Freedom to speak up: raising concerns (whistleblowing) policy for the NHS NHS England - Freedom to speak up policy - 5.
+Independent National Whistleblowing Officer (2021).
 The national whistleblowing standards.
 Introduction to the standards National Whistleblowing Standards All Parts - Northern Ireland Audit Office (2020).
 Raising concerns.
-A good practice guide for the Northern Ireland public sector NIAO - Raising concerns - 7.
-Health Inspectorate Wales (2021).
-Raising concerns about healthcare in Wales: advice for healthcare workers HIW Raising concerns about healthcare in Wales
+A good practice guide for the Northern Ireland public sector NIAO - Raising concerns - Health Inspectorate Wales (2021).
+Raising concerns about healthcare in Wales: advice for healthcare workers HIW - Raising concerns about healthcare in Wales

-- 8. Public health Wales (2020).
-Procedure for NHS staff to raise concerns - PHW Procedure for NHS staff to raise concerns - Nursing and Midwifery Council (2015).
-Openness and honesty when things go wrong: the professional duty of candour.
-NMC - The professional duty of candour - UK Government (update January 2021).
-The NHS Constitution - England NHS Constitution for England - UK Government - NHS England (2021).
-We are the NHS: People Plan for 2020/21 NHS England We are the NHS - 12.
-Although the RCM no longer uses the term BAME this has been included when directly referencing NHS documents - Department of health, social services and public safety (Northern Ireland) www.dhsspsni.gov.uk - 14.
+- Public health Wales (2020).
+Procedure for NHS staff to raise concerns PHW - Procedure for NHS staff to raise concerns - Nursing and Midwifery Council (2022).
+Openness and honesty when things go wrong: the professional duty of candour NMC - The professional duty of candour - 10.
+UK Government (update January 2021).
+The NHS Constitution - England NHS Constitution for England - UK Government - 11.
+NHS England (2021).
+We are the NHS: People Plan for 2020/21 NHS England - We are the NHS - 12.
+Although the RCM no longer uses the term BAME this has been included when directly referencing NHS documents - 13.
+Department of health, social services and public safety (Northern Ireland) www.dhsspsni.gov.uk - 14.
 UK Government (2011).
-Patient Rights (Scotland) Act.UK Government Patients Scotland Act 2011 - 15.
+Patient Rights (Scotland) Act UK Government - Patients Scotland Act 2011 - 15.
 Welsh Government (2018).
-A healthier Wales: our plan for health and social care - A healthier Wales: long term plan for health and social care | GOV.WALES
+A healthier Wales: our plan for health and social care A healthier Wales: long term plan for health and social care | GOV.WALES